EvgeniyJeka/Debos/readme.txt

 6. Show Only - presents only the columns selected by the user.
 Column names must be entered to Command Line and separated by comma:
 Example: name, city, country

+7. Limit - reads the number entered by user to command line and presents the requested amount of records.
+The value must be numeric.

+8. Restore - removes all filters and presents the original table.

+9. Columns drop down menu - contains the names of all table columns.
+To add a column name to the Command Line select a column and click on "Select" button.

+10. Comma - adds comma after the last string in Command Line.